hd-genius/collection-ops/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability you ca create a GitHub issue including the details of the vulnerability.
-The GitHub issues are check frequently and you can expect to track the status of a vulnerability through the related GitHub issue.
+To report a security vulnerability you can create a GitHub issue including the details of the vulnerability.
+The GitHub issues are checked and updated frequently so that you can track the status of vulnerabilities.